 Flora and Fauna

-This is a rather popular hike among the hikers fraternity, escaping the daily grind especially during weekends.
-Best way to escape congestion on the trail is to start early!
+This is a rather popular hike among the hiker's fraternity, escaping the daily grind, especially during weekends.
+The best way to escape congestion on the trail is to start early!

 A permit is required for hikers to ascend the hill.
-I joined the hike together with Trailblazerhikingclub whom took care of the paper work and basically the whole hike with some other well spirited hikers!
-However it would have been perfect if we could pop champagne while cooling off by the river!
+I joined the hike together with Trailblazerhikingclub who took care of the paperwork with some other well-spirited hikers!
+However, it would have been perfect if we could pop champagne while cooling off by the river!

 The early bird catches the worm, the early worm gets eaten!

 After climbing a great hill, one only finds that there are many more hills to climb....Nelson Mandela